 |*Since Z-rated tires have no recognized speed ceiling, the rating simply means higher than 149mph.|

 After the speed rating is the tire construction, which has two options: Belted (B) or Radial (R).
 “Belted” means fiberglass, Kevlar or aramid fiber belts, which has added strength and load capacity.
 But, if a tire does not have (R), then it is bias-ply, which means that it has multiple, overlapping rubber plies.
 These overlapping plies form a thick layer that is sensitive to overheating and is less flexible.

 Rim diameter is the diameter of the rim/wheel on which the tire will be mounted, in inches.

 The Alpha size designation is most often used for touring motorcycle tires.
-They can be belted even without the B designation, which can appear after the speed rating.
+Even if a tire doesn’t have a“B” designation after the speed rating, it could be belted.

 |Permissible Rim Widths||Metric||Alpha||Standard Inch||Low Profile Inch|

 |2.50, 2.75, 3.00||130||MT||5.00||5.10|